Skip to main content

 Engaged Universals: Ethnographic explorations of ‘Universal Health Coverage’ and the public good in Africa

-UNIVERSAL HEALTH is an anthropological project that follows policies, reforms and aspirations surrounding universal health coverage and universal health care, and the social and political collectives forming around struggles for public health, through ethnographic and historical research in four African countries (Kenya, Tanzania, Zambia and Ghana).
+UNIVERSAL HEALTH is an anthropological project that follows policies and reforms, dreams and aspirations concerning the creation of more equitable health systems in Africa, paying particular attention to the social and political collectives forming around struggles for public health, through ethnographic and historical research in five African countries: Kenya, Tanzania, Zambia, Ghana and Madagascar.

-Approaching UHC not as a universal model but a contested field, UNIVERSAL HEALTH explores the frictions and contradictions surrounding questions of universality, solidarity, and responsibility as they take shape in different sites and engender debates about public health, state responsibility, citizenship, and the public good.
-The project has four research objectives: 1) To explore how moves towards UHC shape the role and responsibility of the state towards its citizens; 2) To explore how actors at national and local levels approach and negotiate the concept of health as a ‘public good’; 3) To explore how UHC reforms intersect with formal welfare, health-care and social protection policies and interventions; 4) To explore how UHC reforms intersect with informal networks of mutual support and obligation that people are embedded in or struggling with.
+Approaching UHC not as a universal model but a contested field, UNIVERSAL HEALTH explored frictions surrounding questions of universality, equity, solidarity, and responsibility as they took shape in different sites, asking: 1) How do moves towards UHC engage with the role and responsibility of the state towards its citizens?
+2) How do actors at national and local levels approach the concept of health as a ‘public good’?
+3) How does UHC intersect with formal welfare and social protection interventions, and with informal networks of mutual support and obligation?
+4) What relations exist between public healthcare reforms, private healthcare markets and the state in African countries?

-UNIVERSAL HEALTH is situated at the forefront of a critically engaged medical anthropology that focuses on the terrain of the biopolitical, addressing questions of inclusion and exclusion and exploring new configurations and mobilizations around care.
-The project offers a large-scale comparative anthropological study of a major global health policy that asks questions about how progressive policy might redefine relations between citizens and the state.
-It is now widely acknowledged that structural adjustment policies were hugely detrimental to healthcare access and poverty alleviation.
-As African countries seek to expand access to health care for their citizens, amidst dwindling international aid and resources, UHC – conceived of as expanding access to healthcare alongside social and financial protection – has become central to goals of health system strengthening.
-However, moves towards UHC are taking place amidst increasing socio-economic inequalities and the enclaving of middle-class aspirations within private health care.
+UNIVERSAL HEALTH brings a critically engaged medical anthropology into dialogue with moves to decolonise global health.
+As African countries seek to expand access to health care for their citizens amidst dwindling international aid, ‘Universal Health Coverage’ – conceived of as expanding access to healthcare alongside social and financial protection – has become central to goals of health system strengthening.
 In this context, key questions arise.
 Who do public health systems serve?
 How should they be financed?
 What does state responsibility entail?
 Who is responsible for whose healthcare needs and costs?
+Is healthcare a right or a privilege?
+Such issues are important given the histories of public health on the continent, where development, welfare and global health have long been sites of experimentation and selective governmentality.

 An advertisement for a conference about achieving Universal Health Coverage, in Kisumu, Kenya